lucieleblanc/cs3930-hw/hw2/README.md

 ### Installing and running the software

 You'll first need to install Processing and Arduino on the Raspberry Pi.
 Open `esp_paint/esp_paint.ino` with Arduino.
-Compile and upload it to your Pi.
+Compile and upload it to the ESP32.
 Run `pi_paint/pi_paint.pde` with `processing-java` on the Pi, and you should see a canvas window appear.

 Press the draw/erase buttons to activate the paintbrush, use the switch to toggle between paintbrush sizes, and use the joystick to move around.